What Was Lyle Waggoner of ‘The Carol Burnett Show’s Net Worth?

 “When I first started [in the acting industry], we had a plywood box with a little bed in it, a mirror and a light bulb over the top,” he recalled to CNBC in 2016.

 Waggoner saw a need and the entrepreneur knew he could fill it.
 He and his wife bought several motor homes, renting them out to television and movie studios.
 “I didn’t know if this was going to work or not,” he said, “but that’s what entrepreneurs do, they take a risk.”

 Eventually, Waggoner transitioned from motor homes to more workable trailers, which he would customize for actors with anything from makeup areas to full-length mirrors to even classrooms for child actors.

 The couple’s sons, Beau and Jason, now run the lucrative business.

-At the time of his death this week, Lyle Waggoner was worth $10 million, according to Celebrity Net Worth.
+At the time of his death in March of 2020, Lyle Waggoner was worth $10 million, according to Celebrity Net Worth.